-- 1. When setting up RAID mirroring, you must set the hard disk drive containing the operating system as the primary drive.
+- When setting up RAID mirroring, you must set the hard disk drive containing the operating system as the primary drive.
 Failure to do so will erase the operating system and applications that came pre-installed on your computer. - 2.
 Installing an optional RAID adapter in your computer will require that you reload the operating system and applications.

-- 1. The integrated SCSI controller with RAID capabilities in your computer supports only RAID level 1. - If you install a different type of RAID adapter in your computer, use the configuration method supplied with the RAID adapter to view or change SCSI settings for attached devices.
+- The integrated SCSI controller with RAID capabilities in your computer supports only RAID level 1.
+Installing an optional ServeRAID-5i controller provides additional RAID levels. - 2.
+If you install a different type of RAID adapter in your computer, use the configuration method supplied with the RAID adapter to view or change SCSI settings for attached devices.